-Nissan pins hopes on surprise CEO choice to lead revival
+Nissan pins revival hopes on 'foreigner with a Japanese face'

 The Uchida associate described him as a “Japanese person who isn’t really Japanese inside.
 Very direct in his language, to the point, easy to understand.”

+He is extremely proficient in English and worked with Renault, which owns 43.4% of Nissan, on alliance procurement.

+Although he is steeped in cost control and rose through ranks in purchasing and procurement - two key things for Nissan - there are other traits that mark him as an outsider.

-Unlike other top executives he has not spent his entire career at Nissan, having joined in 2003 from Nissho Iwai, now part of trading house Sojitz.
+Unlike other top executives, he has not spent his entire career at Nissan, having joined from Nissho Iwai, now part of trading house Sojitz.
+He also graduated from Doshisha University in Kyoto, where he studied theology.
+Many top executives in Japan come from the University of Tokyo, and often study law.

+As such he is seen as a “tozama”, a lord who was considered an outsider in feudal Japan, the associate said.

-Directors at Nissan, including those from top shareholder Renault SA (RENA.PA), voted unanimously in favor of the two executives, a source said.
+Directors at Nissan, including those from Renault, voted unanimously in favour of the two executives, a source familiar with the matter said.

-Uchida was not seen as one of the frontrunners in the race to be the next chief executive, Reuters has reported.

 Reporting by Maki Shiraki and Kevin Buckland in Tokyo, Norihiko Shirouzu in Beijing and Gilles Guillaume in Paris; Writing by David Dolan; Editing by Edmund Blair and Mark Potter